 How did the governor's race turn out?
 Between 30-50,000 ballots were thrown out due to incorrect spelling.
 If they'd counted, Brinkley would have been governor.

 A rigged system?
 Absolutely.
-A mere mortal wouldn't have given up, but not Brinkley.
+A mere mortal would have given up, but not Brinkley.

 4. If Plan A doesn't work, move to Plan B, C or D.